 Yes, you can still apply.
-Please manually enter the test scores you received upon completion of the exam.
+Please enter the test scores you received upon completion of the exam into your application.
 You must, however, make sure that your official scores are also sent to Penn Engineering (code 2888).
 Your self-reported scores will be used for the review process.

 (In the case of the GRE you will not immediately receive your Writing score, but that is fine for initial submission of your application.)

-What documents should I mail to the admissions office?
+What documents should BE sent to the admissions office?

-Please only send the official transcript from the university or college-level study.
-The only documents to be mailed to the admissions office are your official transcripts from your university level study.
-These documents must be sent to us in sealed envelopes from each university you have attended.
+We only require official documents to be mailed to the admissions office if you are offered admission.
+Please send your official, final transcripts and certificates of graduation (when the transcript does not list the degree earned), from your university/college.
+We must receive transcripts for all courses that you received course credit.
+These documents must be sent to us, either in sealed envelopes from each institution you have attended, or electronically by the issuing institution.
 Opened documents are not official and will not be accepted.
 No other documents are necessary as all other required documentation should be entered online.

-I have sent my official transcript.
+my official transcript has been sent.
 Can I confirm that it has been received?

 Have my supplemental documents been received?

-How long does it take for the online system to show that my documents have been received?
+How long does it take for the online system to show that my documents, including the CHESSIC transcripts, have been received?

-The online system will show your documents are received as soon as they have been processed by our admissions staff.
 Due to the volume of applications we receive, we may be unable to verify all of the documentation we receive in a timely manner.
+Therefore, the system may still say "materials needed," though we have already received your materials.
 Processing time for received documents varies based on the time of year and mail delivery times, which are out of our control.
-During the peak season we rarely post the official documents as we use the unofficial documents for review.

 When will my application be reviewed?